 - Other (investments, depreciation, long-term assets, etc.)

 Asset accounts are numbered in the 1000 range, and their names will need to be descriptive.
 The number will be listed first, followed by a dash, then the account name.
 For example, “1000 – Checking”.
-See?
-It’s that simple.
 This account’s number is 1000, and the name represents what it is, which is your checking account.
-Going forward this account will be used to track how much money is in your checking account.
-Below are a few more examples of asset accounts:
+This account will be used to track how much money is in your checking account.
+Below are a few more examples of other asset accounts:

 - 1001 – Savings